thalsi/Lean-markdown/src/readme.markdown

-1. What is markdown langauge?
+1. What is markdown language?
-    - Markdown langauge is a openscoures lightwight markup lanaguage.
+    - Markdown langauge is a openscoures, lightwight markup lanaguage
-    - markdown langauge is convert plan text to Rich HTML.
+    - plan text convert to RIch html
-2. What is markup language?
+2. What is markup langauge?
-    - Markup language is a text-encoding system. used to text-format and structing
+    - markdown is text-encoding system. used to text-format and  structer
-3. What is text-encoding?
+- What is the text-encoding?
-    - Text-encoding is a methrod or process. srices charters convert to unique format.
-ASCII, UTF8, UTF32, ISCII and unicode encoding
+    - text-encoding is a serices of charcter convert to unique format.
+ASCII, UTF32
-4. Where is use markdown language?
-    - Markdown langauge is widely use blogging, documentation pages and readme files,
-5. Example of markup language? html, readme file , XML

-2. File Extemsion
+## File Extencenecs
-1. .md
-2. .mkdown
-3. .markdown
-4. .mkd
+.mkd
+.markdown
-5. .mdown
+.mdown
+.md
-6. .text
+.text
+.mkdown

-3. Cheat sheet
+## Cheat cheet
-1. Basic syntax
-2. Extented synatx

-1. Basic syntax
+1. Basic Syntax
-    1. Heading (6)
+    1. Heading -6
-    2. Bold (2)
+    2. Bold 2
-    3. Italic (2)
+    3. Italic 2
-    4. Blockquotes
+    4. blockquote
     5. code
-    6. Ordered List
+    6. oderded list
-    7. Unorderd List (3)
+    7. unorderd list
-    8. Link
+    8. Horiznal Rule
-        1. normal link
-        2. section link
-        3. Declreation link
-        4. bold link
-        5. Italic link
-    9. Horizonal Rule (3)
+    9. Link
-    10. Image
-        1. normal image
-        2. declation image
+    10. image
-    11. URLs and Address
+    11. Address and URLs

-## 1. Heading
+## 1.Heading
 # Heading
 ## Heading
 ### Heading